 One of India’s greatest gifts to the world of ideas is Buddhism, a religion that was propounded by Gautama Buddha in the middle of 1st millennium BCE, on the principles of compassion and detachment.
 Odisha, lying on the east coast of India had been a major centre of Buddhism right from the time of Buddha.
 Though the Blessed One had never visited the region but according to an ancient chronicle, Tapassu and Bhallika, two merchant brothers from Ukkala while touring the Madhya Desa, had become the first lay devotees of the Buddha by offering him his first meal after Enlightenment.

 In the 3rd Century BCE, Odisha bore the brunt of a terrible war between the Mauryan Emperor Ashoka and the army of Kalinga wherein the entire town had turned into a battlefield.
 Upon witnessing the loss of thousands of human lives, Ashoka, the cruel king from the neighbouring state of Magadh transformed into a man of compassion and turned a new leaf.
 Thus began a new chapter of Buddhism.
-Odisha became an established centre of Hinayana Buddhism.
+Odisha became an established center of Hinayana Buddhism.
 Langudi, Dhauli and Lalitgiri are among the few excavated Buddhist sites that establish the Mauryan link.

 The Rock-Cut Elephant at Dhauli – One of the earliest specimens of Indian art of the Mauryan Era representing Lord Buddha in a symbolic form